The lead singer of Semisonic says he wrote the song as a metaphor for childbirth. A line-by-line examination into the lyrics must be done.

 Semisonic’s lead singer, Dan Wilson, explained during a performance at his 25th reunion at Harvard…

-So let’s go line-by-line through Closing Time and try to interpret it in its alternative context.
+Let’s go line-by-line through Closing Time and try to interpret it in its alternative context.
+We will look at the metaphors used in the song and how they relate to the childbirth experience.

 Closing time, open all the doors and let you out into the world

-Doors = the vagina.
-We’re off to a smashing start.
+In short, Doors = the vagina.
+We’re off to a smashing start!

 Closing time, turn all of the lights on over every boy and every girl